harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/fee.rst

 Function Sequence
 .................

-1. Calculate the fees assigned to all Vaults using the `ParachainFeePool` and the `VaultRewards`.
+1. Calculate the fees assigned to all Vaults using the `BridgeFeePool` and the `VaultRewards`.
 2. Calculate the fees for every Vault according to the initial values.
 3. Update the `TotalRewards` mapping for the Vault.

 distributeRelayerRewards
 ------------------------

 Specifies the distribution of fees in the Staked Relayer fee pool among individual Staked Relayers.
 This function can implement different reward distributions.
-We differentiate if the BTC-Parachain operates with the SLA model or without.
+We differentiate if the BTC-Bridge operates with the SLA model or without.

 - SLA model deactivated:
     - 100% of Staked Relayer fees distributed among active relayers proportional to their locked stake.